 Communicating with a loved one who is suffering from dementia is challenging and can lead to feelings of frustration, hurt, confusion, and sometimes anger.
 You know what is real; yet, when your elderly parent or partner of 50-plus years tells you differently, your initial reaction is to quickly correct them through a series of questions and/or statements.
 However, this approach also leads to a wide array of emotional responses from the person suffering from dementia.

 Rather, a much better approach is to apply “The Four Rules of Improv.”
 The rules are used by improv comedians to learn how to respond when put in various situations in front of a live audience.
 These same rules are also used by home caregivers to help them communicate more effectively with someone suffering from dementia.
-You, too, can learn these rules and use them to help alleviate the frustrations both you and your loved one experience.
+Experts of dementia home care, San Antonio families can trust, suggest family caregivers to learn these rules and use them to help alleviate the frustrations both you and your loved one experience.

 - Always respond in an agreeable manner by saying “yes.”
 When you start with an open mind and respond by accepting things as they are, from the perspective of the person suffering dementia, the conversation will begin from a positive starting point.
 For instance, your loved one says they are going on vacation to see your grandparents, yet you know they have been deceased for years.
 Rather than correcting you loved one, simply say “yes” and see where the conversation goes from here.